What is Factoring for Small Businesses?

 Once a business signs a factoring agreement, it begins factoring invoices.
 The steps in factoring go:

-2. Invoice the customer and include what it’s for, the price, and the due date.
+- Invoice the customer, including the purpose, price, and due date.

-3. Send the invoice to the factoring company.
+- Send the factored invoices, which are the outstanding or unpaid invoices, to the factoring company.

-4. After approval, the factoring company sends the cash advance to your business bank account.
+- After approval, the factoring company establishes a credit limit, which is the maximum amount of funds the business can access.
+Then it sends the cash advance to the business’s bank account.

-6. After receiving payment from the customer, the factoring company releases the remaining amount.
+- After receiving payment from the customer, the factoring company releases the remaining invoice amount after deducting factoring fees.

 Factoring Example

-ABC Web Services is a boutique IT and marketing agency providing professional website development for brick-and-mortar businesses that want to expand with an eCommerce platform.
+ABC Web Services is a boutique IT and marketing agency that provides professional website development for brick-and-mortar businesses looking to expand with an eCommerce platform.
 They offer marketing services, web design, and analytics.
 Its main competitive advantage is the proprietary software it uses to run eCommerce.

 Clients typically pay their invoices monthly.
 ABC offers net 30 terms as an attractive incentive when onboarding new clients.
-The idea is that ABC gets the website running and generating revenue before the client pays.
+The idea is that ABC gets the website up and running, generating revenue, before the client pays.

 And the pitch worked.
 ABC closed more clients when offering generous payment terms.
-Bringing on more clients leads to bringing in more staff to handle the work, increasing server costs, more rent for a larger workspace, and other expenses.
+Bringing on more clients leads to hiring more staff to handle the work, increasing server costs, paying more rent for a larger workspace, and other associated expenses.

 The booming business is excellent, but ABC may face cash flow gaps that could derail its positive momentum.
-The firm is still young, and its small ownership group doesn’t have great credit collectively.
+The firm is still young, and its small ownership group collectively has limited credit.

 The agency’s clients have established businesses with a strong credit history.
-So, when a factoring company considers its application, it looks at its clients’ credit history since they’re the ones that will ultimately repay the cash advance.
+When a factoring company considers an application, it examines the client’s credit history, as they’re the ones who will ultimately repay the cash advance.
+However, maintaining a solid business credit history remains important for ABC, as it can enhance access to other financing options and bolster its financial credibility.

 ABC Web Services gets approved for a factoring agreement with the following terms: